AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-cart-via-graphql.md

 ---
-description: The MDVA-39521 patch solves the issue where the user is unable to set shipping address on carts with an empty phone number via GraphQL.
-This patch is available when the Quality Patches Tool (QPT) 1.1.2 is installed.
-The patch ID is MDVA-39521.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-39521: Unable to set shipping address on carts via GraphQL"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,QPT 1.1.2,Magento,Adobe Commerce,on-premises,cloud infrastructure,shipping,address,GraphQL,phone number,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3
-title: 'MDVA-39521: Unable to set shipping address on carts via GraphQL'
 ---

-# MDVA-39521: Unable to set shipping address on carts via GraphQL

 The MDVA-39521 patch solves the issue where the user is unable to set shipping address on carts with an empty phone number via GraphQL.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-39521.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.